U.S. Senate narrowly confirms Dr. Robert Califf to lead FDA for second time | Health

 U.S. Senate narrowly confirms Dr. Robert Califf to lead FDA for second time

 "Dr. Califf was there five years ago.
 He's coming back.
 Nothing's changed; 400,000 people have died (from opioids) since he was there," Manchin said before the vote.
-Califf was confirmed by a narrow margin three months after Biden nominated him as six Republicans joined with the remaining Democrats, resulting in 50 votes in favor and 46 against.
+Califf was confirmed by a narrow margin as six Republicans joined with the remaining Democrats, resulting in 50 votes in favor and 46 against.
 One senator voted present.

 Senator Richard Burr of North Carolina, the ranking Republican on the health committee, urged members of his party to support Califf before the vote.
 "He has the robust agency and private sector experience needed to help build on the success of the FDA in helping Americans get back to normal life," said Burr.
 "He's the leader we need today, but also for the future."